getify/Functional-Light-JS/manuscript/ch2.md

 # Chapter 2: The Nature Of Functions

-Functional Programming is **not just programming with the `function` keyword.** Oh if only it was that easy, I could end the book right here!
+Functional Programming is **not just programming with the `function` keyword.** Oh, if only it was that easy -- I could end the book right here!
 Nevertheless, functions really *are* at the center of FP.
 And it's how we use functions that makes our code *functional*.

-But, how sure are you that you know what *function* really means?
+But how sure are you that you know what *function* really means?

 In this chapter, we're going to lay the groundwork for the rest of the book by exploring all the foundational aspects of functions.
 Actually, this is a review of all the things even a non-FP programmer should know about functions.
 But certainly if we want to get the most out of FP concepts, it's essential we *know* functions inside and out.

 Brace yourself, because there's a lot more to the function than you may have realized.

-## What Is A Function?
+## What Is a Function?

-On its surface, the question, "What is a function?", seems to have an obvious answer: a function is a collection of code that can be executed one or more times.
+The question "What is a function?" superficially seems to have an obvious answer: a function is a collection of code that can be executed one or more times.

 While this definition is reasonable, it's missing some very important essence that is the core of a *function* as it applies to FP.
 So let's dig below the surface to understand functions more completely.